 The newspaper report is based on a recent article on severe nausea and vomiting in pregnancy.
 The review, which is the expert opinion of two GPs, discusses the prevalence of severe nausea in pregnancy and how it is currently managed in the UK, drawing comparisons between UK treatment and that in the US and Canada.

 This article highlights an important topic and the need for further investigation and discussion of safe and effective treatments for nausea and vomiting in pregnancy.
-The review used statistics showing that the number of women admitted to hospital with morning sickness has increased over the years.
-However, it did not show – as might be wrongly concluded from reading the news coverage - that more women are having abortions because of this, or that there is evidence of treatments being withheld.
+The review uses statistics showing that the number of women admitted to hospital with morning sickness has increased over the years.
+However, it does not show – as might be wrongly concluded from reading the news coverage – that more women are having abortions because of morning sickness, or that there is evidence of treatments being withheld.
 Women should visit their GP for advice on treating morning sickness.

 Where did the story come from?

 The review was written by Roger Gadsby, a GP and associate clinical professor, and Tony Barnie-Adshead, a retired GP, both from Warwickshire.
 No outside funding was received for the article and both authors declare that they are trustees of a charity called Pregnancy Sickness Support.
 The article was published in the peer-reviewed medical journal Obstetrics & Gynaecology.

 The Independent has covered the story well.
 However, the newspaper does place too much emphasis on the suggestion that abortion rates are increasing because of this condition.
 The authors do briefly discuss termination rates in their article, saying that in some cases women may terminate their current pregnancy due to the severity of their morning sickness.
 However, based on the figures that the authors quote (from 2002 Department of Health abortion statistics), it is difficult to see how the evidence suggests that rates have increased, or that rates are increasing due to drugs being withheld.